cnti-testcatalog/testsuite/FAQ.md

 <details> <summary>Does CNF Test Suite have a slack channel?</summary>
 <p>

  - Yes.
-We have several two channels on [https://slack.cncf.io/](https://slack.cncf.io/), cnf-testsuite and cnf-testsuite-dev.
+We have two channels on [https://slack.cncf.io/](https://slack.cncf.io/), cnf-testsuite and cnf-testsuite-dev.

 </p>
 </details>